seismogenesis/kamchatka-earthquake/README.md

 Spatiotemporal analysis of seismicity related to the 2025, July 29 Mw8.8 Kamchatka Peninsula Earthquake.
 More analysis will come in the future and will be posted here.

+4-21 This repository is outdated.
+I will be updating everything here this week to reflect the project's current state as was presented at SSA2026.
+Will add a note here once this repo is updated.

 <p style="color: rgb(0, 0, 255);">UPDATE: A newer version of this project has been accepted for poster presentation at the 2026 Seismological Society of America annual meeting in Pasadena, CA from April 14-18.
 This project will be in the session "SSJ-SSOC-SSA Joint Session: Lessons from Recent Major Earthquake Sequences Around the World".
 This repo will be updated to reflect this version once it's cleaned up, and I'll also upload the poster itself here.</p>

 For now, here's the abstract info: